mindscan-de/BrightFlux/README.md

 Reporting
 * Help with writing up the analysis, eg. using special report templates (e.g. different formats JIRA, or else))
   * use of templates for creating a report
+  * also detect different DataFrame Types and use different report templates for different Dataframe types

 UI/UX